-The inaugural Warwick Prize for Women in Translation will be awarded in November 2017 to the best eligible work of fiction, poetry, literary non-fiction or work of fiction for children or young adults written by a woman and translated into English by a female or male translator, and published by a UK or Irish publisher in the period from April 1, 2016 to March 31, 2017.
+The inaugural Warwick Prize for Women in Translation will be awarded in November 2017 to the best eligible work of fiction, poetry or literary non-fiction, or work of fiction for children or young adults, written by a woman and translated into English by a female or male translator, and published by a UK or Irish publisher in the period from April 1, 2016 to March 31, 2017.
 The £1,000 prize will be divided between the writer and her translator(s), with each contributor receiving an equal share.
 In cases where the writer is no longer living, the translator will receive all of the prize money.

 The prize aims to address the gender imbalance in translated literature and to increase the number of international women’s voices accessible by a British and Irish readership.
 A recent report by Nielsen Book showed that translated literary fiction makes up only 3.5% of the literary fiction titles published in the UK, but accounts for 7% of the volume of sales.
 If translated literature as a whole is underrepresented on the British book market, then women’s voices in translation are even more peripheral.
 The Independent Foreign Fiction Prize, for example, was awarded 21 times, but was won by a woman only twice.

 In the words of Maureen Freely, current President of English PEN and Head of English and Comparative Literary Studies at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
 In the same period, however, we've noticed that it is markedly more difficult for women to make it into English translation.
 This prize offers us an opportunity to welcome in the voices and perspectives we've missed thus far."

 Rules and How to Enter

 Submissions open on April 3, 2017 and close on July 3, 2017.